Where and How to Recycle or Dispose of Christmas Trees in New Jersey after Christmas

 - Toms River Township Recycling Center (Church Road)

 - The Warren County Pollution Control Financing Authority will

-- CHRISTMAS TREES will be picked up during one collection in January.
+- CHRISTMAS TREES will be picked up during a couple of special collections in mid-January.
 (REFER TO The

 Woolwich NJ Yard Waste Schedule for the day of

 week and dates). (trees with tree stands , lights or